While doing their mahi/work, kaimahi/workers can encounter substances in the air they breathe that may pose a health risk.

 - where to dispose of asbestos

-- information for plumbers, builders, electricians and painters on working with asbestos
+- information for plumbers, builders, electricians and painters

 - the asbestos removal licence system and register

-- working with hazardous substances safely
+- managing and working with hazardous substances safely

-- key regulations
+- following key regulations

-Working with carcinogens and airborne risks
+Download an e-book containing useful carcinogens and airborne risks resources: